 The author of Rehab Racket cites conversations with insurance and rehab providers where many of their questions were met with, “I don’t know.”
-The author then goes onto a document that various therapies, such as equine therapy, do not follow traditional modalities for documenting success/failure, and yet they are still being used.
+The author then goes onto a document that various therapies do not follow traditional modalities for documenting success/failure, and yet they are still being used.
 There is no claim that they don’t work, just that there is insufficient data to prove that they do.

 At New Directions, we are committed to customizing a treatment plan that works for you.
-We used evidence-based approaches as well as “experimental” approaches that we believe may be beneficial (such as the aforementioned equine therapy).
+We used evidence-based approaches as well as “experimental” approaches that we believe may be beneficial.
 While we agree that there is still much to learn in the realm of rehabilitation treatment, we are committed to being on the cutting edge of effective and safe methodologies.